Palestine Arab Congress: First congress: Jerusalem, 1919

-Second congress: 1920
+Second congress: Damascus, 1920

 The authorities had banned all Arab political gatherings and prevented the congress convening on 15 May 1920 after the San Remo conference.
 Some of the would-be delegates sent a letter to the Syrian National Congress, stating their position and asking that they form a Palestinian delegation from Palestinian representatives present in Damascus that would travel directly to Europe to defend the Palestinian case.
 Shemesh says that there are a number of versions as to its timing and actual occurrence but quotes the memoirs of Izzat Darwaza with a version similar to the preceding.